post-self/idumea.post-self.ink/content/notes.md

 > She, then, like snow in a dark night\
 > Fell secretly.

+#### *That unfalling ones are trapped within that last falling!*

+Cf. Richard Threadgall:

+> Tell to me the secret life of birds.\
+> No solicitors of the hungry sky are they;\
+> No, nor is the rainwater parting head a bookhouse dialect,\
+> Or antiquary\
+> But says, "I am citizen to the eternal now,\
+> Republic builder of unfalling ones."\
+> Bound to remembering blood and numbered suns,\
+> What speech do we give him from our earthy furrow?\
+> That he has no history who has feared no pain?\
+> That ev'ry bird who falls with broken wing\
+> Halts summary in the stone that breaks his brain–\
+> That unfalling ones are trapped in that last falling? \
+> What stale rejoinders birds are unmoored with!\
+> The unsuffering sky exhales them in a breath.

 #### *"Oh!
 Oh, I do believe this is some plentiful enough for me."*

 Cf. Rilke: